-All professionals working in educational establishments have a responsibility to identify the symptoms and triggers of abuse and neglect, to share that information and work together to provide children and young people with the help they need.
+All professionals working in educational establishments have a responsibility to identify the symptoms and triggers of abuse, neglect and exploitation, to share that information and work together to provide children and young people with the help they need.
 All concerns should be shared with the DSL and an Initial Concern Form should be completed (Appendix 1).